Nice to meet you.

 Now that you know a few actionable tips to help you dominate the SERPs, optimize your content, increase your visibility online, and spread the word about your mission.

 Building your nonprofit’s website doesn’t have to be frustrating or overwhelming.
-Throughout the web design process, keep the user experience front of mind.
-To help accomplish this, make sure to invest in a CMS that simplifies the process and eliminates any confusion in building your site.
-By keeping these best design tips in mind, you’re sure to create a website that best represents your organization.
+Throughout the web design process, keep the user experience in mind.
+To help accomplish this, invest in a CMS that simplifies the process and eliminates confusion.
+By keeping these best design tips in mind, you’ll create a website that best represents your organization.

 If you need extra guidance, using a design guide can help you create the most effective nonprofit website possible.
 Soon enough, you’ll be a nonprofit web design pro!